UW-Madison-DSI/crop_disease_forecasting_tool/README.md

 - `/predict_wisconet_stations_risk`
   Predicts the probability of the previous models for **all the active stations, or the specified one**, given a forecast date and disease name as inputs.

-Method: `POST`

-Response: A JSON object containing the predicted probability and underlying variables.
+### API wrapper:
+- You can also visit our API wrapper for Wisconet and IBM-source that we leveraged in our dashboard.

+### Usage
+See example of how to do an api call on this tool in the materials section of the repository [HERE](https://github.com/UW-Madison-DSI/corn_disease_forecast_api/blob/main/materials/example/example_api_call.R)

+## For Developers

-## To install
+### To install
 ```bash
 git clone https://github.com/UW-Madison-DSI/corn_disease_forecast_api.git
 cd corn_disease_forecast_api
 ```

-## Usage
-See example of how to do an api call on this tool [HERE](https://github.com/UW-Madison-DSI/corn_disease_forecast_api/blob/main/materials/example/example_api_call.R)

-## Project Structure
+### Project Structure
 ```
 ├── LICENSE
 ├── README.md                       <- The top-level README for developers using this project.